José Maria Ricciardi

-José Maria Ricciardi (born 27 October 1954) is a Portuguese economist and banker.
+José Maria Espírito Santo Silva Ricciardi (born 27 October 1954) is a Portuguese economist and banker.

 Career

-José Maria Ricciardi has a degree in Sciences Economiques Appliqués from the Institute of Business Administration of the Catholic University of Louvain - Belgium.
+Ricciardi has a degree in Sciences Economiques Appliqués from the Institute of Business Administration of the Catholic University of Louvain - Belgium.
 His final Thesis was on "La Banque et la Prise de Décision d'Octroi de Crédits d'Investissement".
 He graduated with honors.

 Ricciardi has dedicated a great part of his professional career to the banking sector.
 In the late 70s, he joined Banco Inter-Atlântico, SA in Rio de Janeiro.
 Between 1981 and 1983 he was financial controller at the European headquarters of the Espírito Santo Group (GES), ensuring the role of Assistant to the General Financial Controller of GES worldwide.
 In 1983, he assumed the position of Deputy Director of Banco Espírito Santo International Limited and later in 1987 was appointed Director of the Merchant Banking Division at Banco Internacional de Crédito, S.A (BIC).

 At the start of the 90s, José Maria Ricciardi acted as Deputy General Director of the Direcção Geral de Empresas and Director of Capital Markets Division of Banco Internacional de Crédito (BIC).
 The entry into investment banking happened in 1992, year in which he was appointed Director of Espirito Santo Sociedade de Investimentos, SA (ESSI), today known as Haitong Bank, S.A.
 Three years later, he assumed the vice-presidency of the Board of Directors of the Bank, but only in 2003 assumed the position that he currently holds as Chief Executive Officer.